 Timberland Women’s Teddy Fleece Fold-Down Waterproof Boot

-Timberland have a number of nice looking, shearling lined winter boots that are perfect for city walking in all kinds of conditions.
+Timberland has a number of nice-looking, shearling-lined winter boots that are perfect for city walking in all kinds of conditions.
 They are great because they look good, can go with most casual outfits, and they have quite good traction for slippery conditions.
 They are also waterproof and insulated with fleece, and you can wear these Timberlands laced up or folded down.
-Since they are lace ups, you can adjust them to accommodate thick socks if needed.
+Since they are lace-ups, you can adjust them to accommodate thick socks if needed.
 The only downside to this style is that they are pretty heavy, so if you walk long distances in the winter, they probably aren’t the best option.